![]() |

 King Croesos

-THE GREEK historian Herodotus tells that King Croesus (Greek Kroisos) of Lydia - the ancient land of western Anatolia - was the first person to mint gold and silver coinage, Reputedly fabulously wealthy, Croesus is said to have given great treasures to the oracle at Delphi and other places.
+The Greek historian Herodotus tells that King Croesus (Greek Kroisos) of Lydia - the ancient land of western Anatolia - was the first person to mint gold and silver coinage, Reputedly fabulously wealthy, Croesus is said to have given great treasures to the oracle at Delphi and other places.
 Convinced of her powers, Croesus then posed the question that really interested him: If he attacked the rival kingdom of Persia, would he be able to defeat its army?
 Pythia replied,

 "When Croesus has the Halys crossed, a mighty empire will be lost."
 Cyrus and CroesosCroesus enjoyed his wealth as best he could in spite of Solon until he was defeated by the Persian king Cyrus, who attacked and captured King Croesus' capital, Sardis.
 The historians, Heredotus and Xenophon, say that Cyrus condemned Croesus to death by fire.
 The pyre was prepared and Croesus tied to a stake at the top.
 Cyrus ordered a torch to be applied and with barbaric cruelty watched it mount towards the man in the middle.
 Money couldn't help him at that point.
 But then there came a sudden, heavy rainstorm which put out the fire.
 And since Croesus at that moment uttered the name of Solon, the Persian king who allegedly admired the Athenian lawgiver, had Croesus cut down and set free.
 The ancients say it was the sun god that sent the rain.
-King Croesos Freed AesopTHEY SAY the Greek story-teller Aesop found favour at the court of King Croesus in Lydia, the ancient kingdom in West Asia Minor.
+King Croesos Freed AesopThey say the Greek story-teller Aesop found favour at the court of King Croesus in Lydia, the ancient kingdom in West Asia Minor.
 Aesop told stories for men and women, and not everyone liked to be demasked by animal portrayals of that kind.
 But King Croesus freed him because he liked his stories, and later used him as an envoy.
 SoGreek tales contain instructive lessons for men and women today too.
-The Vienna doctor Sigmund Freud saw that and approached them in one way among other ways.
-Even though people did not always speak truth in antiquity, and even if they often wrote more than one version of this and that story, there are lessons to derive in many of them.
+Even though people did not always speak truth in antiquity, and even if they often had more than one version of this and that story, there are lessons embedded in many of them, such as in many fables of ancient Greece.
 Many lessons depend on how we understand the stories.
 There should be room for interpreting them in several ways, not just one. |

 |

-© 19982011, Tormod Kinnes, MPhil [E-MAIL] Disclaimer: LINK] |
+User's Guide ᴥ Disclaimer © 1998–2019, Tormod Kinnes, MPhil [Email] |